History and Development of Competition Law

 Competition Law in the United Kingdom

-The competition laws in the UK has seen a lot of changes in the past 15 years and the current law was drafted in two different statutes, namely the Competition Act of 1998 and the Enterprise of 2002.
+The competition laws in the UK have seen a lot of changes in the past 15 years, and the current law was drafted in two different statutes, namely the Competition Act of 1998 and the Enterprise of 2002.
 The earlier system of regulating competition in the UK came out to be ineffective, confusing to handle and difficult to understand.
-The Competition Authorities were not granted with the power and sufficient resources for the enforcement of the law in an effective manner and the land was deeply influenced by the politics.
+The Competition Authorities were not granted the power and sufficient resources for the enforcement of the law in an effective manner, and politics deeply influenced the land.
 Hence, many of the practices dealing with anti-competitive business were undetected, unpunished and flourished.

-The Competition Act of 1998 went on repealing many of the earlier legislation to provide the land of UK with a more efficacious and efficient legal system.
-It led to the creation of new powers for the Office of Fair Trading (OFT) which helped the department to fight illegal and harmful anti-competitive practices such as abuse of market dominance and cartels to name a few.
+The Competition Act of 1998 went on repealing many of the earlier legislation to provide the land of the UK with a more efficacious and efficient legal system.
+It led to the creation of new powers for the Office of Fair Trading (OFT), which helped the department to fight illegal and harmful anti-competitive practices such as abuse of market dominance and cartels, to name a few.

-The Enterprise Act, which was passed in 2002, had been drafted with a focus on putting a halt on the mergers and replacing the old provisions of the Old Fair Trading Act of 1973.
-The Act had also brought the punishment of a maximum of 5 years for all those individuals who were responsible for the serious cartel offences.
-The Act had also empowered the system to disqualify all those individuals to act as directors, who have been found guilty of infringing any relevant provision of competition law.
-Both the laws had provided a world-class system of the Competition law.
+The Enterprise Act, which was passed in 2002, had been drafted with a focus on putting a halt to mergers and replacing the old provisions of the Old Fair Trading Act of 1973.
+The Act also brought the punishment of a maximum of 5 years for all those individuals who were responsible for serious cartel offences.
+The Act also empowered the system to disqualify all those individuals to act as directors, who have been found guilty of infringing any relevant provision of competition law.
+Both laws provided a world-class system of Competition law.

 Competition laws in Australia

 The competition law prevailing in Australia is Part IV of the Commonwealth Trade Practices Act, 1974(TPA).
-However, the law that is implemented in the states and union territories of Australia are known as Competition Code of (the State or Territory) and Competition Policy Reforms Act.
+However, the law implemented in Australia's states and union territories is known as the Competition Code of (the State or Territory) and the Competition Policy Reforms Act.

 The TPA was brought with the objective of enhancing and improving the welfare of its citizens with the help of provisions for consumer protection, fair trading and promotion of competition.
-It also provides for a particular form of conduct, remedies for the proposed or past contraventions and also for the detailed provisions of enforcement.
+It also provides for a particular form of conduct, remedies for the proposed or past contraventions and detailed enforcement provisions.

 Competition laws in Russia

 Russian laws have seen a lot of changes during the past few years.
-EU competition law has been a major source for all the changes happened in the Russian competition law.
-Russian laws keep an insight on areas such as municipal or state tender procedures, the special requirement of anti-trust laws for tenders or any other non- discriminatory and non- arbitrary rules for the natural monopolies prevailing in the market.
+EU competition law has been a major source for all the changes happening in Russian competition law.
+Russian laws provide insight into areas such as municipal or state tender procedures, the special requirement of anti-trust laws for tenders or any other non-discriminatory and non-arbitrary rules for the natural monopolies prevailing in the market.

-Federal Monopolies Service majorly focuses on the international cooperation pursuant to which Russia shares close relations with the Commonwealth of Independent States (CIS) and Competition Authorities and Eurasian Economic Union (EAEU).
+Federal Monopolies Service majorly focuses on international cooperation, pursuant to which Russia shares close relations with the Commonwealth of Independent States (CIS) and Competition Authorities and the Eurasian Economic Union (EAEU).
 Not only this but Russia had also signed about 58 multilateral and bilateral agreements for getting cooperation with various foreign Competition Authorities.

 Competition laws in China

 The Chinese Government has been working on strengthening the fundamental position of all the policies with respect to the competition in its natural policy system.
-The Competition system of China had developed rules for supporting anti-trust monopoly law with the help of honest competition review system.
-The government regularly works on the revision and improvement of the antitrust laws governing the land of China.
+The Competition system of China has developed rules for supporting anti-trust monopoly law with the help of an honest competition review system.
+The government regularly works to revise and improve the antitrust laws governing the land of China.

-The Ministry of Commerce came out with the plan of revising the Measures for the Centralized Examination of Operators to improve their standards and procedures for enforcing them in the year 2017.
-This has been done with a view to incorporate the provisions of guidelines, methods and regulations with respect to the multiple operators.
+The Ministry of Commerce devised a plan to revise the Measures for the Centralized Examination of Operators to improve their standards and procedures for enforcing them in 2017.
+This has been done with a view to incorporating the provisions of guidelines, methods and regulations with respect to the multiple operators.

-The motto of the competition law is to make a good market place for not only customers but also the producers by making all the unethical practices, aimed at garnering large market share than that can be made out by the honest competition, illegal in nature.
-The result of the anti-competitive practice came and it not only solved the problems faced by the smaller corporations in the market but also regulated the market by ousting all the illegal means to restrict or limit the competition in the market.
+The motto of the competition law is to make a good marketplace for not only customers but also the producers by making all the unethical practices aimed at garnering large market share that can be made out by honest competition illegal in nature.
+The result of the anti-competitive practice came, and it not only solved the problems faced by the smaller corporations in the market but also regulated the market by ousting all the illegal means to restrict or limit the competition in the market.

 Speech by Vinod Dhall at a workshop conducted on “Competition assessment analyses; Instrument for competition advocacy”